 Overview & Fun Facts

 No one knows for sure where Newport News got its name, but "Newportes Newes" first appears in the Virginia Company records in 1619, making it one of the oldest place names in the New World.
-The most widely accepted folktale is that our city is the namesake of Captain Christopher Newport, commander of Susan Constant, flagship of the three ship English fleet that landed on Jamestown Island in 1607.
+The most widely accepted folktale is that our city is the namesake of Captain Christopher Newport, commander of Susan Constant, which was the flagship of the three-ship English fleet that landed on Jamestown Island in 1607.
 He made several voyages to Newport News in the early days of the Jamestown Colony, bringing "good news" of supplies and settlers.

 Newport News, settled in 1621, is approximately 23 miles long and three miles wide.
-It is the fourth largest city in size in the state, with its boundaries encompassing 70.38 square miles.
-Newport News has a population of approximately 185,200 people.
+It is the fourth largest city in size in the state, with its boundaries encompassing 69 square miles.
+Newport News has a population of 180,719 people (2010 Census Bureau).

 Newport News played a major role in the Peninsula Campaign during the Civil War.
 Numerous earthen fortifications and attractions that relate to the Civil War can be experienced in Newport News.
 In addition, the famous "Battle of the Ironclads" took place off the shores of Newport News in 1862.